Udacity Review – Are These Advanced Technology Courses Worth It?

 Coursera Logo

-Coursera is another high-quality online learning library—though they focus more on academic subjects than technological ones.
-Because Coursera is partnered with and backed by accredited universities, their certificates can count as college credits or hold weight on a resume.
-Just like Udacity, Coursera offers different tracks for different learners—but you can also audit almost all of their courses for free, and still learn, though without being able to access assignments or the community as much.
+Coursera represents another high-quality online learning library—though they emphasize academic subjects over technological ones.
+Because Coursera partners with and receives backing from accredited universities, their certificates can count toward college credits or carry resume weight.
+Like Udacity, Coursera offers different tracks for various learners—but you can audit nearly all courses free, learning without accessing assignments or full community features.

-Coursera’s MasterTracks are comparable to Udacity’s Nanodegrees—but Coursera’s pricing for that track begins at $2,000, while Udacity can be as little as $279.
-However, it’s easier to test the waters with Coursera—you can audit courses in a topic you’re interested, and even take a few individual courses before investing a large amount of money into a topic.
+Coursera’s MasterTracks compare to Udacity’s Nanodegrees—but Coursera’s pricing for that track starts at $2,000, while Udacity begins as low as $279.
+However, testing waters proves easier with Coursera—you can audit courses in interesting topics and take individual courses before making substantial financial commitments.

 Udacity vs. LinkedIn Learning